Esri/mapbook-ios/docs/index.md

 #### Setting bookmarks

-The Offline Mapbook app supports viewing of predefined, bookmarked locations.
+Offline Mapbook supports viewing of predefined, bookmarked locations.
 Two [bookmarks](http://pro.arcgis.com/en/pro-app/help/mapping/navigation/bookmarks.htm) were set in ArcGIS Pro for each map and are included in the mobile map package.

 #### Metadata and thumbnails